XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-06.md

                                                     +------------------+
 ~~~
 {: #Figure34 title="Example of CU-UP Slice in the 3GPP domain using an IETF Network Slice service"}

+Note: S-NSSAI is represented in this way in the figure for simplicity, but S-NSSAI is not a simple numerical identifier, but a structured identifier including SST and SD fields, as defined in TS 23.501.

 From the perspective of IETF Network Slice realization, some of these
    options could be realized in a straightforward manner while other